 Mardi Gras follows the liturgical calendar.
 The festival season begins on the Feast of Epiphany and leads up to the main day.
+Mardi Gras, also known as, Fat Tuesday is the last day of the Carnival season.
 The very next day is Ash Wednesday, the first day of Lent, the austere season for Christians.
 Think of it as a big blowout party right before going on a tough no-meat, no-alcohol diet.

 Mardi Gras, also known as, Shrove Tuesday, falls on: